 2 Pick-up your letter.

-A Designated School Official or Army Research Office from the Office of Global Services will review and sign the letter, as long as your college has confirmed that you have an SGA.
+A DSO from OGS will review and sign the letter, as long as your college has confirmed that you have an SGA.
 An e-mail will be sent to you once the letter is ready for pick-up.

 3 Apply for your Social Security Number.

 Present the letter to the Social Security Administration in order to apply for a Social Security Number.
-For detailed instructions on how to apply for a Social Security Number, refer to the Social Security Number section of the Office of Global Services website.
+For detailed instructions on how to apply for a Social Security Number, refer to the Social Security Number section of the OGS website.
 Please note, the processing time for an SGA Social Security Number letter is five business days.
-It is the student’s responsibility to notify the Office of Global Services if there are any changes to his/her SGA.
+It is the student’s responsibility to notify OGS if there are any changes to his/her SGA.